dhr. N.A. (Nour) Munawar MA

 Memberships & Affiliations

-- Memeber of UNESCO Roster of Experts on Syrian Heritage, Paris, France.
+- Member of UNESCO Roster of Experts on Safeguarding Syrian Cultural Heritage, Paris, France.
 May 2016 - Present

 - Member of European Association of Archaeologists (EAA), Prague, Czech Republic, April 2016 – Present